Facilities and Equipment

 Environmental Mass Spectrometry and Chromatography

-Mass spectrometry is the most widely used analytical tool for environmental analyses due to their sensitivity, reliability, and versitility.
-Instrumentation in the Water Sciences Laboratory is used for developing and applying methods to accurately measure very low concentrations of organic contaminants such as pesticides, munitions waste, both steroids and veterinary pharmaceuticals/antibiotics from concentrated animal feeding operations (CAFOs), algal toxins, gasoline additives, and degradation products in a wide variety of matrices.
-Many new methods have been developed in this facility using state-of-the-art instrumentation for analysis of various chemical species such as arsenic, selenium, iron and emerging contaminants like glyphosate and its metabolites.
+Mass spectrometry is the most widely used analytical tool for environmental analyses due to its sensitivity, reliability, and versatility.
+Instrumentation in the Water Sciences Laboratory is used for developing and applying methods to accurately measure very low concentrations of organic contaminants such as per-and polyfluoroalkyl substances (PFAS), pesticides, munitions residues, steroids, mycotoxins, antibiotics, pharmaceuticals, algal toxins, gasoline additives, and degradation products in a wide variety of matrices.
+Additional methods include measurement of various species of arsenic, selenium and iron, and glyphosate and its metabolites.

-Many new methods have been developed in this facility using state-of-the-art instrumentation for analysis of these and other emerging contaminants.
+New methods have been developed in this facility using state-of-the-art instrumentation for analysis of these and other emerging contaminants.

 Dedicated Instrumentation